edster9/laravel-rest-docker/readme.md

 ### Docker Setup
 After the project has been cloned from Git Repo it must be prepared for all 3rd party PHP/laravel libraries.
 This can be done using a temporary docker composer iamge that will self distruct after the setup.

-- Make sure you switch into the project directoy first
+- Make sure you switch into the project directory first
 ```
 cd laravel-rest-docker
 ```